STUDENTS Policy

 phrase acts of school violence are defined as the use of physical force

-by a student with the intent to do serious physical injury to another person
+by a student with the intent to do serious physical injury to another person while

-In addition the
+In addition

-reasonably practicable, the commission of any of the acts or related juvenile
+as is reasonably practicable, the commission of any of the acts or related juvenile

 offenses listed in Regulation 2673, which are committed on school property,